broomhillcc/broomhillcc.github.io/content/meetings/_index.md

 August.

 Our meeting dates for 2026 will be
-9th September, 14th October (AGM), 11th November and 9th December "
+7th October (AGM), 11th November and 9th December "
 ---